 As urbanization increases, dealing with air pollution is becoming more and more challenging.
 And how best to reduce pollutants and improve air quality is the subject of intense debate.

 In urban areas, video technology is already being used to monitor air quality on construction sites, where swirling dust is constant, and heavy plant emits significant exhaust fumes.
-Unmanned Aerial Vehicles (UAVs) are also being used for environmental monitoring on a large, city-wide scale.
+Drones are also being used for environmental monitoring on a large, city-wide scale.
 In industrial zones, cameras can help management teams to monitor factory gas emissions in real time.
 And in the countryside, video technology is used to detect a variety of sources of air pollution in farmland, such as burning straw.

 2. Tackling Water Pollution